Coverage for transformer_lens/evals.py: 72%

 15from torch.utils.data import DataLoader, Dataset

-17from transformer_lens import utils
+17from transformer_lens import utilities as utils

-18from transformer_lens.utils import warn_if_mps
+18from transformer_lens.utilities import warn_if_mps

 21# %%